cory-weller/wmata/README.md

 # README
-I was annoyed at the WMATA fare lookup format so I made this to calculate station-to-station fares for all pairs and output a single table.
+I was annoyed at the WMATA fare lookup format so I made this to calculate fares for all combinations between a destination and all other stations.

 # Output
+Tabular output of
+1. Starting Station
+2. Destination Station
+3. Distance (miles)
+4. Fare (US Dollars)

 # How to use
 Making calls to the WMATA API requires a developer token.